404-UNKNOW/freelancer-portfolio/README.md

 This project includes several security measures:

-1. **Environment Variables**: Sensitive information like email addresses and API keys are stored in environment variables that are only accessible on the server side.
+1. **API Routes**: Contact form submissions are processed through a server-side API route for initial validation.

-2. **API Routes**: Contact form submissions are processed through a server-side API route, keeping your email address hidden from client-side code.
+2. **Client-Side Email**: Email sending is handled securely by EmailJS on the client side.

 3. **Honeypot Trap**: The contact form includes a hidden honeypot field to detect and prevent spam submissions from bots.

 4. **Form Validation**: Input validation is performed on both client and server sides.

-5. **gitignore**: Sensitive files like `.env.local` are included in `.gitignore` to prevent accidentally committing them.
+5. **gitignore**: Sensitive files are included in `.gitignore` to prevent accidentally committing them.

 6. **Security Headers**: When deployed on Vercel, the application uses security headers to protect against common vulnerabilities.